zeroguard/zeroguard-api-docs/docs/endpoints/subdomains.rst

 .. http:post:: /v1/subdomains/(str:domain)

-    Search for all seen subdomains of `domain`.
+    Search for all seen subdomains and related objects for `domain`.

     :param str domain: Domain which subdomains to return.